mehran1801/reactJourney/src/MDs/reactNOTES.md

 - What we want to be able to do is after writing text in input , pressing "Enter" should add this text to list.

-- make two states, one for dynamic array and other for value.
+- make two states, one for dynamic array and other for value, so you can reset it back to empty.

+-

 # GroceryCart